ameshkin/payload-patrol/.progress/_clean.md

        * Mismatched generics.
        * Obvious dead or unreachable code that blocks compilation.

-Domain-level focus (especially for commerce projects like Smart Cart):
+Domain-level focus (especially for commerce projects like Nova):

 * Tenants / stores and isolation (no cross-tenant data leakage).
 * Products, variants, pricing, and stock.